-The dB25 features a fully adjustable 12dB per octave low-pass (band pass), high-pass, and full-range electronic crossover.
+The dB55 amplifier features a fully adjustable 12dB per octave full and high-pass electronic crossover for Channels 1 - 2.
+Channels 3 - 4 feature fully adjustable 12dB per octave low-pass (bandpass), high-pass, and full-range electronic crossover.

-For low-pass systems, set the X-OVER switch to LOW.
-Now the control marked LOW PASS will control the low-pass frequencies from 50Hz - 250Hz.
-A frequent mistake made is setting the low-pass frequency too low, especially when using vented sub woofer enclosures.
+A frequent mistake made is setting the low-pass frequency too low, especially when using vented subwoofer enclosures.
 We recommend that for most installations you do not set the frequency knob lower than 80Hz.

-When using the amplifiers for coaxial or component speakers, you will want to set the CROSSOVER MODE switch to FULL (preferred) or HIGH.
-The HIGH PASS control knob adjusts the high pass frequencies between 60Hz - 1.2kHz.
+When using the amplifier for coaxial or component speakers, you will want to set the CROSSOVER MODE switches to FULL (preferred) or HPF.
+The HPF control knob adjusts the high pass frequencies between 15Hz - 4kHz.